opf/openproject/docs/development/application-architecture/README.md

 ## Versioning

 OpenProject follows [Semantic Versioning](https://semver.org/).
-Therefore, the version is a composition of three digits in the format of e.g. 0.1.1 and can be summarised as followed:
+Therefore, the version is a composition of three digits in the format of e.g. 0.1.1 and can be summarized as followed:

 - MAJOR version when you make incompatible API changes,
 - MINOR version when you add functionality in a backwards-compatible manner, and